joaquimg/L1AdaptiveTrendFilter.jl/README.md

 # after initializing the package with
 # Pkg.clone("git://github.com/joaquimg/L1AdaptiveTrendFilter.jl.git")

-#You mus include the library with:
+#You must include the library with:
 using L1AdaptiveTrendFilter

 y = rand(18) # some inputs